Adopt a Greyhound - Adoption Application Form

 3. A Calm, Consistent Environment

-Retired racers thrive in homes that are relatively quiet and predictable.
-A greyhound doesn’t need a mansion or massive yard, but they do need a calm space where they can decompress and learn to trust.
+Rescued greyhounds thrive in homes that are relatively quiet and predictable.
+A greyhound doesn’t need a palace or massive yard, but they do need a calm space where they can decompress and learn to trust.
 Loud or chaotic environments can overwhelm these gentle dogs.

 Great greyhound owners create a space with structure and security—where routines are respected and new experiences are introduced gently.